microlith57/Parade/README.md

 - The current flow for adding gui tools is via the `passive` trigger.
 The message will be appended to the passive UI element and updated as needed.

-## Base world
+## Networking

+- Vessels can cross over to other instances.

 ```
-the void
-  the ghost
-    the map
+warp to the library@172.20.10.2
+say hello
 ```

 ## Resources